 Partnerships and the Community

-We are keen to develop a sense of social responsibility within the girls and throughout school life, through a range of activities.
+We are keen to develop a sense of social responsibility within our students and throughout school life, through a range of activities.

 We are passionate about providing support to local primary and secondary schools and building relationships.
-These include – online safety awareness workshops, gifted and talented Physical Education, Drama, Music and Science workshops, as well as Cookery sessions.
+These include – online safety awareness workshops, gifted and talented Physical Education, Drama, Music and Science workshops, as well as Cookery and French Sessions.
 King’s is a link school with Clare College, Cambridge to support Years 5 and 10 with educational scholarship and the development of aspirations.
-87 Year 5s and 34 Year 10s from a variety of schools benefited from this programme last year.
 In addition, many of our Sixth Formers mentor younger children, providing additional in-class support.
-We also have a special relationship with a school in Dundlod, India where some of our Lower Sixth students spend a week teaching each year.
+We also have a special relationship with a school in Silent Valley, India where some of our Lower Sixth students spend a week teaching each year.

-Girls are encouraged to take an active role in various community based initiatives.
-King’s girls work with the ‘Kissing it Better’ charity, which works to make a difference to those in care or in hospital.
+Students are encouraged to take an active role in various community based initiatives.
+King’s pupils work with the ‘Kissing it Better’ charity, which works to make a difference to those in care or in hospital.
 They visit Warwick Hospital and entertain patients before sharing conversations and memories.
-For one of our Friday afternoon activities girls and boys from Warwick School take a First Aid course, and do a further course, aimed at developing caring skills and empathy.
-We have a special relationship with our neighbours at Park View Nursing Home, Warwick and girls enjoy visiting, to entertain and play games with the residents.
+For one of our Friday afternoon activities, King's and Warwick School students take a First Aid course, and study a further course, aimed at developing caring skills and empathy.
+We have a special relationship with our neighbours at Park View Nursing Home, Warwick and students enjoy visiting, to entertain and play games with the residents.
+In addition, we work in charity shops and local schools.
+This year we have particularly enjoyed our time working with Evergreen Special School.

 From Booklet of Good Wishes for Park View Care Home, Warwick